ozairs/apiconnect/oauth-third-party/README.md

 	![alt](images/oauth_introspection.jpg)

 2. Navigate to the folder `https://github.com/ozairs/apiconnect/blob/master/utility/third-party` directory and open the `introspect.js` file.
-This file will simulate the OAuth introspection endpoint in the API definition.
+This file will simulate the OAuth introspection endpoint (of the third party).

 	API Connect defines an interface with the third-party introspection that requires an http response code of 200 and a JSON element named `active` with the value `true`.

 	In the code, the key part is `var response = { "active": true };` and `apim.setvariable('message.status.code', 200);`.
 Read the code to understand the input to the request and the expected response.
-This code does not perform any token validation, it accept any access token, but it can easily be modified to call an third-party OAuth provider via the `url-open` function.
+This code does not perform any token validation, it accepts any access token, but it can easily be modified to call an third-party OAuth provider via the `url-open` function.

 3. Open the API designer and select the `utility` API.
 This API will simulate the third-party introspection lookup (it uses the `introspect.js` code).
 4. Click the **Assemble** tab and select the `switch` statement with the condition `/third-party-oauth/introspect` and its corresponding GatewayScript.
 Its the same code you just examined.
 If you made any changes, you can copy the code from `introspect.js` and paste it here or leave it as-is.
 5. Protect API with Introspection lookup